redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ![image](https://user-images.githubusercontent.com/300/95784285-6684d900-0c88-11eb-9380-743079870147.png)

-We need to update the story to include that comment object:
+We need to update the story to include that comment object and pass it as a prop:

 ```javascript{8-11}
 // web/src/components/Comment/Comment.stories.js